-- Knowledge of the human life cycle set out in the curriculum for science - 'how a baby is conceived and born'. - This is under the 'Growth and Reproduction' topic in Science. - It is a statutory requirement and pupils cannot be withdrawn from this subject.
+- Knowledge of the human life cycle set out in the curriculum for science - 'how a baby is conceived and born'.
+This is alongside learning about plant and animal life cycles. - This is under the 'Growth and Reproduction' topic in Science. - It is a statutory requirement and pupils cannot be withdrawn from this subject.

-A look at some resources
+A look at some resources...